oras-project/oras/docs/proposals/diagnose-experience.md

 Currently, the output of ORAS `--verbose` flag only exists in oras `pull/push/attach/discover` commands, which prints out detailed status output and metadata output.
 Since ORAS v1.2.0, progress bar is enabled in `pull/push/attach` by default, thus the ORAS output is already verbose on a terminal.

-It is intended for end-users who want to observe the detailed file operation when using ORAS.
+The original output of ORAS `--verbose` is intended for end-users who want to observe the detailed file operation when using ORAS.
 It gives users a comprehensive view of what the tool is doing at every step and how long does it take when push or pull a file.

 ### Logs